대수적 구조

 Proof

-Since monoid homomorphisms are functions, their composition satisfies the associative law.
+Now, since monoid homomorphisms are functions, their composition is associative.
 Also, for any monoid \(M\), the identity function \(\id_M\) is always a monoid homomorphism.

 Also, a submagma of a monoid need not contain the identity element, so a new definition is needed as follows.

 Assuming the existence of an identity element on a magma is one of the stronger conditions.
-For example, the following theorem shows that for any set \(X\), there is only one way to endow it with two compatible magma structures and identity elements, and the result is a commutative monoid.
+For example, the following theorem shows that there is only one way to endow any set \(X\) with two compatible magmas and identity elements, and the result is a commutative monoid.

 Proof